 In doing so, it provides the strategic basis for and expands on the relevant measures outlined in Figure 1.
-These measures will be implemented through a Transport Plan to be developed by the City to achieve the Strategy's principles and goal.
+These measures will be implemented through a future Transport Plan which will be developed by the City to achieve the Strategy's principles and goal.